Martin Jacobson (Poker Player) Biography, Early Life and Personal Life

 For the average person, we’re probably more likely to recognize the likes of James Murray walking down the street than Martin Jacobson.
 But if you’re an avid poker fan, then you’ll know that this guy is a pretty big deal.

-Martin Jacobson was born in Stockholm, Sweden on the 30th June 1987.
+Martin Jacobson was born in Stockholm, Sweden on the 30th of June 1987.
 His dream was to become a chef and so he took up his studies in a local culinary high school.
 He graduated with flying colors and then spent a year in the navy doing his military service.

 Once he left the navy, Jacobson started to work in the local restaurant industry where he quickly established himself as a talented young chef with a lot of potentials.
-Although his long-term ambition was to work and open his own restaurant in Barcelona, poker nights with his friends would lead to an even more rewarding career.
+Although his long-term ambition was to work and open his restaurant in Barcelona, poker nights with his friends would lead to an even more rewarding career.

 Introduction to poker